allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 Teams that develop screens using MBox also have various tools that allow them to test their features.
 They can write unit tests in the MBox backend service and check if correct MBox components are created for the given data.
-They can also add an URL of their page to Visual Regression.
-Visual Regression is a tool that creates a screenshot of the page whenever someone commits anything to the MBox backend.
-If any change in the page is detected, the author is automatically notified in their pull request.
+They can also add an URL of their page to Visual Regression - the tool that creates a screenshot of the page whenever someone commits anything to the MBox backend and if any change in the page is detected, the author is automatically notified in their pull request.

 Feature teams can also write UI tests for the native apps to test how their page integrates with the rest of the app and